jamerst/AutoTag/README.md

-"appleTagging": false,                    // Add extra tags to mp4 files for use with Apple devices and software "renameSubtitles": false,                 // Rename subtitle files "language": "en",                         // Metadata language, "episodeGroup": false,                    // Enable alternate episode ordering selection "fileNameReplaces": []                    // File name character replacements.
+"appleTagging": false,                    // Add extra tags to mp4 files for use with Apple devices and software "renameSubtitles": false,                 // Rename subtitle files "language": "en",                         // Metadata language, "searchLanguages": [],                    // Additional fallback languages to use when searching movies on TMDB "episodeGroup": false,                    // Enable alternate episode ordering selection "fileNameReplaces": []                    // File name character replacements.
 Array of objects of the form { "replace": "", "replacement": "" }
 ```